 Shaving brussels sprouts essentially means cutting them very thinly so they look "shaved" as pictured above.
 The first step is to cut the root off the bottom of each brussels sprout and compost it.
 We don't want to cook with this part as it tends to be more bitter and hard.
 Then, you want to pull off any top leaves that look really dirty or rotten and compost them.
 After this use a very sharp knife to cut thin slices of brussels sprouts from end to end.

 While you could use a mandoline, I find it pretty impossible for this task so I don't recommend it.
 The last way to do this is to add all of the brussels sprouts to a food processor and pulse a few times until they are shredded.
 This is by far the easiest way, but I personally still prefer cutting them with a sharp knife!

 Add in the salt, pepper, & white wine

-The reason we wait to add the salt until the brussels have finished cooking is because adding the salt too soon actually prevents the brussels from getting crispy.
+The reason we wait to add the salt until the brussel sprouts have finished cooking is that adding the salt too soon actually prevents the brussel sprouts from getting crispy.
 Salt actually draws water from vegetables when it is added and we don't want that extra liquid in the pan when cooking the brussels.
 Instead, we want the fat from the vegan butter to do all the crisping!